salty-spittoon/Server-Template/README.md

 # Server-Template
-A template of a Fabric server including the mods and data packs we use.
+A template of a Fabric server including the mods and data packs used on the Salty Spittoon.

 Run.bat will start the Fabric server with 10GB of allocated RAM by default unless the values